cudmore/pie/readme-scope.md

 ### Raspberry Pi 3 pin out

-Here is a schematic of the Raspberry Pi Pin outs.
+Here is a schematic of the Raspberry Pi 2/3 pin outs.
 Red is 5V, orange is 3.3V, yellow are GPIO, black are Ground, and white should not be used.

 <IMG SRC="docs/img/raspberry_pins.png">